 Bifocal contact lens alternatives

-There are many good alternatives if bifocals don’t sound appealing to you, or if you try them and you and your eye doctor decide they may not be the most appropriate option.
+There are many good non-surgical alternatives if bifocals don’t sound appealing to you, or if they're not the most appropriate option, including:

 - Normal, distance contacts combined with reading glasses